szbela87/neural/README.md

 # Implicit Hypergraph Neural Networks

+This repository contains my thesis or project work for the `Mathematics expert in data analytics and machine learning Postgraduate specialist programme` of ELTE TTK.
+I have also created a C language program, an earlier version of which is published here.
+The topic of my thesis is implicit neural networks.
+In a network or a graph representation of any complex system, cycles or loops correspond to feedback, which is an important cornerstone of their operation.
+Such systems can be analyzed in the framework of the implicit neural networks since the output of the nodes during the training procedure cannot be given explicitly.

+My original aims were:
+* to creating a program to simulate neural networks in which the (hyper)graphs are given by the user in a very flexible way.
+* get to know the C language.

 **Log**
 * 11/07/21 Read in the inputs in Python from file and create the inputs for the C code.
 * 30/07/21 Create the base C code and parallelised by OpenMP.